This page contains affiliate links. Learn more.

 My favorite shelter in Chiang Mai is Pao Come Guest House.
 It is a real gem considering the price, style and location.
 It’s just outside of the old city to the east, two minutes walk from the Sompet market, along quiet alley that hosts couple of eateries within couple of ten meters from the guest house.
 The building is made in Lanna style and upper rooms especially have beautiful wooden structure, but during the hotter periods those rooms need an aircon that makes the price jump.
 So unless staying during December and January I recommend going for the ground floor rooms that have concrete walls instead.
 That cools down the heat quite well.
 The price is 250 BHT per night for non-air con(450 with air con) and longer deals can be negotiated.
 (Edit: they will be closed around Christmas time 2016 as the place is going to be leased out to some Chinese investors on a long term basis and I don’t know how it’s affecting the prices, but I am 100% sure the place is going to be ruined, over priced, and the spirit will be lost ever since.
 But the ownership still remains on the same Thai family fortunately)

-As Pao Come, or as it was known by many returning traveller’s since mid 80’s, will be lost as a result of globalist interests and if considering places along the same street Eagle House guest house and restaurant still remains locally owned and run by the same Irish lady who originally opened it with her Thai husband over 30 years ago.
+As Pao Come which was known by that name since the mid 80’s, will be lost as a result of globalist interests, another place along the same street called Eagle House guest house and restaurant still remains locally owned and run by the same Irish lady who originally opened it with her Thai husband over 30 years ago.
 Eagle House is about 50 meters away from Pao Come.
 It’s considerable place to stay as well, but their rooms are not that idyllic as Pao Come’s used to be.
 Despite relative dullness in room design there is wider variety in prices and sizes.
 Also proper table, that was missing from Pao Come’s rooms, might be arranged more easily in need of doing stuff on your computer.
 The garden is lovely however and it’s possible to sit there too with a laptop as I saw many people doing.
 But for lovers of style and aesthetics Pao Come has it’s advantage, or used to have.
 Will see how the new arrangement will affect it’s character.
 Both places are in manageable walking distance from Mungkala, or you can easily take a tuktuk or rent a bike.
 And Patsa clinic is much closer, just next to Sompet market, two minutes walk.
 But for TTCM, you need to take Songthaew(or bike), that takes you from Sompet market to Saen Pung Gate where you can walk the rest 200 meters to the clinic.
 Dr.Wang‘s pharmacy is in walking distance too.